JedMeng94/Twitter-Wrangling/README.md

 # Twitter Wrangling

-Goal: Wrangle WeRateDogs data from Twitter to gather data for analysis and visualizations.
+Gathered and wrangled Twitter data programatically using an API.
+With the data collected, I fixed all of the quality and tidiness issues for the columns I would use for analysis using various Python techniques.
+I then discovered several key insights and created a scatter plot to show correlation.

 Wrangle_act.ipynb - Main Project File